 The Residential Energy Efficient Property Credit has been lengthened through 2020.
-This might entitle you to credits for energy-efficient home improvements, like new heating and cooling equipment, water heaters and heat pumps.
+This might entitle you to reductions for energy-efficient home improvements, like new heating and cooling equipment, water heaters and heat pumps.

-To qualify for the reduction, the home should be the taxpayer’s chief home in the U.S. The improvement should have a life of five years or more, with the first use originating with you.
+To qualify for the reduction, the home should be the taxpayer’s main house in the USA.
+The improvement needs to have a life of five years or more, with the initial use originating with you.

-Usually, this tax reduction corresponds with 10% of the expense of the following energy-saving improvements that meet certain ENERGY STAR® guidelines:
+Typically, this tax reduction is equivalent to 10% of the price of the following energy-saving improvements that meet specific ENERGY STAR® guidelines:

 - Advanced main air-circulating fans